Should I Talk to the Police? Won't I Look Guilty if I Don't?

 "No person...shall be compelled in any criminal case to be a witness against himself..."

-No and no. You should never talk to the police without first consulting an attorney.
+No and no. You should never talk to the police without first consulting with an attorney.
 Police officers are trained to obtain confessions, admissions and inconsistencies.
-If you are innocent, they will use inconsistencies in your statements as evidence of guilt.
-Their may be things that you did that make you look guilty which law enforcement will exploit.
+If you are innocent, law enforcement can use inconsistencies in your statements as evidence of guilt.
+There may be things that you did that make you look guilty which law enforcement will exploit.
 They may take your statements out of context or misunderstand you.
 When the officer later testifies at a hearing or at trial, they will testify to what they remember that you said, not to what you actually said.
-Have you ever played the telephone game where several children sit in a circle and one child makes up a sentence and whispers it into the next child's ear.
+It is often much like the telephone game where several children sit in a circle and one child makes up a sentence and whispers it into the next child's ear.
 That child then tries to remember the sentence and whisper the exact same sentence verbatim to the next child and on and on.
-By the last child, the sentence and meaning has been completely changed.
-Oftentimes, the officer may spend an hour or more with you or investigating and only later go back and write down one or two sentences that he remembers you saying.
-He may paraphrase your words, but right them down as if they were direct quotations.
-He then would later testify that you stated the exact quotes, which may be dramatically different than what you said.
+By the last child, the sentence and meaning have been completely changed.
+Oftentimes, the officer may spend an hour or more speaking with you and investigating the case before going back later to write down one or two sentences that he remembers you saying.
+He may paraphrase your words, but write them down as if they were direct quotes.
+He then would later testify that you stated what he or she wrote down, which may be dramatically different from what you said.

-You can get your side of the story out, but why would you do it without knowing the rules of the game?
+You can get your side of the story out, but why would you without knowing the rules of the game?
 When you speak to a police officer without a lawyer present, you probably don't know every criminal statute on the books, each and every element to every statute, the rules of criminal procedure, the rules of evidence, and case law interpretation of those rules and statutes.
-Therefore, you may think that you are talking yourself out of an arrest, but admitting to the elements of a crime that you didn't even know you committed.
+You may think that you are talking yourself out of an arrest, but instead, you may be admitting to the elements of a crime that you didn't even know you committed.

 You should tell the officer respectfully and politely that: